Justmalhar/agent-board/README.md

-# AgentBoard
+# AgentsBoard

 > Your AI-Powered Kanban Board for Task Management with AI Agents
 >
 > *Where AI meets productivity in a familiar Kanban interface*

-AgentBoard is a JIRA/Trello-inspired task management system designed for AI agents.
+AgentsBoard is a JIRA/Trello-inspired task management system designed for AI agents.
 Easily input ideas, assign them to AI agents, and track their execution across Todo, In Progress, and Done states.

 ![AgentBoard Demo](demo.png)